jmcerrejon/neighborhood-games/README.md

 ## Description

-Just a tool to manage playing with your neighbours/family/friends.
+Just a board to manage playing with your neighbours/family/friends.

 **NOTE:** It's just a tool.
 No games came inside!.